-If you are using a jelly roll you do not need to cut these exact measurements.
+QUICK METHOD FOR CUTTING - If you are using a jelly roll, you do not need to cut these exact measurements.
 You can simply measure your center block, add a strip to one side, then cut away the excess.
-Add the next strip, then cut away that excess and so on, working your way around that center block.
+Add the next strip, then cut away that excess, and so on, working your way around that center block.

 Remember to keep your light and dark fabrics on opposite sides!
-See assembly diagram.
+See the assembly diagram.

-Of course, if you want to alter the size of your log cabin quilt block, you can simply add more strips for a larger block or less for a smaller block.
+Of course, if you want to alter the size of your log cabin quilt block, you can simply add more strips for a larger block or fewer for a smaller block.

 Step 1 - Center Squares

-Start with square number 1, place right sides together, and stitch rectangle 2 to square 1.
-Press the seam towards the darker colored side.
+Start with square number 1, place the right sides together, and stitch rectangle 2 to square 1.
+Press the seam towards the darker-colored side.